 It is a legal requirement that even if you do not choose to take Religious Studies as a GCSE option, you must continue to study some RS.
-At Thornden we fulfil that requirement by considering a number of issues alongside the PSHE modules.
+At Thornden we fulfil that requirement by considering a number of issues alongside the PSHE modules, as part of the students' personal development.
 These Ethics and Belief modules are not only there because the law requires them, they also examine topics which are of interest or concern for society and the world we live in.